Skip to content

 For iOS:

-1. Verifies Ruby installation for Fastlane
+1. Verifies Ruby and Fastlane installation

 2. Decodes and sets up the App Store Connect API key